ctrl-freaks/freezeframe.js/README.md

 Version 4+ is built with modern javascript in mind.
 It's transpiled with webpack/babel, so it should work in most environments, but we are no longer supporting the jquery plugin.

-If you want to use freeezeframe as a jquery plugin, check out [freezeframe v3.0.10](https://github.com/ctrl-freaks/freezeframe.js/tree/archived/3.0.10).
+If you want to use freezeframe as a jquery plugin, check out [freezeframe v3.0.10](https://github.com/ctrl-freaks/freezeframe.js/tree/archived/3.0.10).

 ## Packages